Anthony DiNozzo: Fictional work history

-During his tenure as a NCIS special agent, Tony operated as a supervisory special agent and undertaken a long-term undercover operation throughout season four.
+During his tenure as a NCIS special agent, Tony operated as a supervisory special agent and undertook a long-term undercover operation throughout season four.
 In season two, he nearly dies from a bout with the pneumonic plague after a woman sends a letter filled with genetically altered Yersinia pestis to NCIS for revenge for what she believed to be neglect of a cold case.
 Tony ably leads the team in Gibbs's absence when the latter retires to Mexico after recovering from a coma.
 When Gibbs returns to lead the team, Tony declines an offer to lead his own team and resumes his former position to support Gibbs.
 At the end of season five, Tony is assigned as a Special Agent Afloat to the USS Ronald Reagan and later to the USS Seahawk.
 At the beginning of season six, he is reassigned to his original team at NCIS headquarters in Washington, D.C.

 In the season 8 finale, Clayton Jarvis, the new Secretary of the Navy, tells Director Vance that he wants to include DiNozzo in NCIS's black operations program after the death of Lt.
 Jonas Cobb and the resignation of Jarvis's predecessor, Philip Davenport.
 Although Vance seems reluctant, Jarvis overrules him and gives DiNozzo his first assignment; stop an NCIS agent who is leaking information, who in the season nine premiere "Nature of the Beast" is purported to be the NCIS Special Agent Simon Cade.
 At the end of the episode, DiNozzo is shot by an impostor FBI agent who had killed Cade and attempted to frame DiNozzo for the murder.